 What’s the view in Wimbachklamm?

 Wimbachklamm is a natural masterpiece.
 The views inside the gorge aren’t just some rock formations, but they’re spectacular carvings of nature where water flows out of them.
-The scenery along the wooden trail in Wimbachklamm turn magical when the sunlight enters the gorge.
+The scenery along the wooden trail in Wimbachklamm turns magical when the sunlight enters the gorge.
 The plants and grass on the rocks glow during that moment, making the entire place so pleasant to behold.

 The milky Gatorade blue water rushing in the middle of the gorge should captivate your senses too.